 In recent months, the progress of the many people traveling in migrant caravans from Central America has captured the hearts and minds of Americans.
-Today, as we celebrate International Migrants’ Day, I urge all Americans to treat with dignity and compassion all those who have had to make the difficult decision to leave everything they know behind.
+I urge all Americans to treat with dignity and compassion all those who have had to make the difficult decision to leave everything they know behind.

 I urge all Americans to treat with dignity and compassion all those who have had to make the difficult decision to leave everything they know behind.